Lesson ten: Editing in Premiere Pro

 2. import clips

-Import clips from desktop folder for your first project (or wherever you save them if you have been filming for a while already).
+Import video clips from desktop folder for your first project (or wherever you save them if you have been filming for a while already).
 I now have a dedicated external hard drive (EHD) for all my video projects since the files are large and I have made so many films, and that is backed up automatically to Time Machine.
 It keeps my computer running more efficiently.

 3. organize your footage